cvonfeldt/microsoft-sentinel-investigations/SOAR-Playbook-OktaMFA-Response-Pt1/README.md

 We see it runs successfully end to end.
 The full playbook executes in ~ 1.4 seconds from trigger to email delivery.

 - **Note: Dynamic IP extraction** - We see that the first Parse JSON step is skipped in the successful run through - Parse JSON 1 is designed to extract the source IP dynamically from incident entities.
-When triggered by the Okta MFA detection rule this works as expected since `SrcIpAddr` is mapped as an IP entity.
+Similar to the email, when triggered by the Okta MFA detection rule this works as expected since "SrcIpAddr" is mapped as IP entity.
 When triggered manually against incidents without IP entities, this step is skipped and the HTTP call falls back to a default IP.

 ---
 <br>